asterics/nRF52840-BLE-Button/README.md

 A wakeup can be triggered by pressing any of the configured buttons.
 This will cause a system reset.
 BLE connection to a paired host is usually re-established in 1-3 seconds.

 ## Suggested hardware setup
-In the `hw` folder, STL files for a 3D-printed enclosure are provided for housing the microcontroller PCB, one [https://de.aliexpress.com/item/1005008563113806.html](tactile pushbutton 12x12x10 mm) and a [170mA LiPo battery](https://www.pollin.de/p/lithium-polymer-akku-hwe601525-3-7-v-170-mah-5-stueck-273699).
+In the `hw` folder, STL files for a 3D-printed enclosure are provided for housing the microcontroller PCB, one [tactile pushbutton (size 12 x 12 mm, height 10mm)](https://de.aliexpress.com/item/1005008563113806.html) and a [170mA LiPo battery](https://www.pollin.de/p/lithium-polymer-akku-hwe601525-3-7-v-170-mah-5-stueck-273699).
 Using this setup, a BLE switch can be made for less than 10 € material cost!

 ![parts and size comparison](img/Bleeny_parts1.jpg)
 ![parts mounted in base](img/Bleeny_parts2.jpg)